+263 is the dialing code for Zimbabwe.

 Geography and climate

-Zimbabwe is located in southern Africa and lacks coast.
+As one of countries that start with Z, Zimbabwe is located in southern Africa and lacks coast.
 On the surface, the country is slightly smaller than Sweden.
 The landscape is dominated by the South African high plateau and consists mainly of highlands and mountains.

 - BarbleJewelry: General information about Zimbabwe, covering geography, climate, travel tips and popular sights.